robotology/icub-tests/src/imu/README.md

 The IMU test is based on [`robometry`](https://github.com/robotology/robometry) that allows logging data from the robot sensors and saving them into a .mat file that will be generated at the end of the test execution.

 To generate the report containing the plots with the acquired data and the results of the test, you can launch the `generate_report.mlx` MATLAB Live Script under `icub-tests/src/imu/report/` folder.
+After opening this file with MATLAB, there is a `File Browser control` with a `File` button, from which you can navigate your folders and select the .mat file.

-After opening this file with MATLAB, `run` the script.
-Wait until it's done, it may take some time to finish.
+Then, `run` the script and wait until it's done, it may take some time to finish.
 Finally, you can manually export the report in HTML format or, in the Command Window, run:

 ```matlab
     export('report.mlx', format='html', HideCode=true);